adl1995/vault/README.md

 ## Setup:

-(will wary based on the API deployment strategy) In minimal, you need to have a database and OAUTH_CLIENT_TOKEN
+(will vary based on the API deployment strategy) In minimal, you need to have a database and OAUTH_CLIENT_TOKEN

   * create database
      create database vault;